acple/ParsecSharp/README.md

 # ParsecSharp
-Monadic parser combinator library for C#
+The faster monadic parser combinator library for C#

 ## What's this
 This library provides most useful Text Parsers, Stream Parsers, and Parser Combinators.